-The total value of PE investments (as of Series D financing for the growth phase) increased from EUR4.2 billion in 2017 to EUR5.9 billion in 2018, with a new peak of EUR6.2 billion in 2019.
-The total value of VC investments (up to Series D financing for the growth phase) increased as of EUR389.6 million in 2017, up to EUR458.7 million in 2018 and EUR569.5 million in 2019.
-The total value of VC investments in the first part of 2020 amounted to EUR243.3 million (source: NVP).
+The total value of PE investments (as of Series D financing for the growth phase) increased from EUR5.9 billion in 2018 to about EUR6.2 billion in 2019 with a new peak of EUR7.2 billion in 2020.
+After 2020, the total value of PE investments fell back to about EUR6.2 billion in 2021 (source: NVP).

+The total value of VC investments (up to Series D financing for the growth phase, with the exception of investments under the seed capital scheme, see Question 8) reflects an increasing trend as of 2017 (EUR349 million).
+Their value in aggregate amounted to EUR789 million in 2020 and EUR1.8 billion in 2021.
+In contrast to previous years, in 2021, the vast majority of the value of VC investments relates to later stage VC (EUR1.2 billion) (source: NVP).

-PE investments in 2019 mainly concerned companies in the information and communications technology (ICT), healthcare and biotechnology sectors, and the business products and services and consumer goods and services industries, which is generally comparable to previous years.
+PE investments in 2019 to 2021 mainly concerned companies in the information and communications technology (ICT), healthcare and biotechnology sectors, and the business products and services and consumer goods and services industries, which is generally comparable to previous years.